Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

 【Description 】
      Motion detection settings
 【Be applicable】
-     General non-low power camera
+     General non-low-power consumption camera
-     It can be judged by device.info.capability.caps.md == YES 【Function】
+     It can be judged by device.info.capability.caps.md == YES whether it supports the function.
+【Function】
      /**
      Set alarm level